-We are pleased to present our Transparency Report for the year ended 31 May 2017 designed to give information on the ownership and governance of the firm and the measures we take to maintain high quality standards in our audit and other services.
+We are pleased to present our Transparency Report for the year ended 31 May 2017 designed to give information on the ownership and governance of the firm and the measures we take to maintain independence and high quality standards in our audit and other services.

 Legal structure and ownership

 The firm operates from its offices at 1 Westferry Circus, Canary Wharf, London E14 4HD and 4 Carlton Court, Brown Lane West, Leeds, LS12 6LT.
-The firm offers a range of services comprising business advice, audit, accountancy, internal audit, taxation (corporate and personal), corporate finance, IT consultancy, litigation support, business recovery, turnaround and insolvency services.
+We offer a range of services comprising business advice, audit, accountancy, internal audit, taxation (corporate and personal), corporate finance, IT consultancy, litigation support, business recovery, turnaround and insolvency services.
 In addition through its partnering arrangements with Capitalise (www.capitalise.com/) and Escalate (www.escalatedisputes.co.uk/ ) the firm offers funding solutions and dispute resolution services for SMEs.

-- PKF Geoffrey Martin & Co Limited which specialises solely in business recovery, turnaround and insolvency services.
+- PKF Geoffrey Martin & Co Limited which specialises solely in business recovery, turnaround, fraud investigation and insolvency services.

 - PKF Littlejohn Payroll Services Limited which is managed on our behalf by PKF Cooper Parry, Chartered Accountants from its Birmingham office.
 Its principal activity is the provision of outsourced payroll services.

 - PKF Littlejohn Accounts Limited.
-Its principal activity is the provision of accounting and tax services.
+Its principal activity is the provision of accounting and tax services to certain clients.